Danzig-Wonneberg / Gdansk-Ujescisko

 When I visited the village in 1970, I only found the former administrator's house.
 The beech tree on the left belonged to the former garden.

 ......
-You can see the position of the farm buildings with the help of the old map above.
+You can see the position of the farm buildings with the help of the old map from 1918.

 Karin sent me some photos.